Diabetes: Facts for the Beginner Diabetic: You Can Live Well While Managing your Health.

 Inadequate levels of Insulin in the brain can lead to the buildup of unhealthy proteins in the brain which affects its overall function, and some brain cells can even become resistant to Insulin.

 The buildup of these unhealthy proteins in the brain can cause a loss of memory, or even lead to Alzheimer’s disease.

-Mayo Clinic - Diabetic Essentials
+Learn about diabetes with this book, Mayo Clinic - Diabetic Essentials

 Once you are a Diabetic, you are a Diabetic for life, accept it!